Nektro/JSlibs/README.md

 # JSlibs
-A group of JavaScript libraries that you might use.
+A group of libraries that you might use on your website.
 Or not.
 You do you :)

 ## License & About
 You are free to download, use, modify, and all that with this code.
 Attribtion would be nice, but not required.
 At the moment these are made for me in my free time.